This early phase Pilot study will evaluate whether a vaccination may impact brain inflammation in Alzheimer’s.

 Boston, MA - United States

-This clinical trial represents an important step to determine if an FDA-approved organ transplant drug could be repurposed as a potential therapy for Alzheimer’s.
-If successful, the results of this work could lead to future large-scale clinical trials to evaluate whether the drug is able to delay, or stop progression of mild cognitive impairment and Alzheimer’s disease.
+This clinical trial represents an important step to determine whether the BCG vaccine could reduce brain inflammation in Alzheimer’s.
+If successful, the results of this work could lead to future large-scale clinical trials to evaluate whether BCG will be able to delay or stop progression of mild cognitive impairment and Alzheimer’s.

 Made possible through the generous funding from the Part the Cloud, benefiting the Alzheimer’s Association.